 The first one is from Veronica of Sew Very.

-Veronica stitched up the smaller size of the Alice Bag in Betz White’s new fabric line, Juxtaposey.
-I love how she fussy cut the front of the bag to show off one of the main motifs from the line.
+Veronica stitched up the Alice Bag’s smaller size in Betz White’s new fabric line, Juxtaposey.
+I love how she fussy cut the bag’s front to show off one of the main motifs from the line.

-I actually made a bag where I put the straps on the zipper as she did when I was designing the pattern.
-The only thing I noticed when I did that is that the bag does not sit upright when it’s not hanging across your body, it kinda wobbles on the straps.
-Which is really not a big deal at all since you’re wearing it as a crossbody.
+I actually made a bag where I put the straps on the zipper as she did when designing the pattern.
+The only thing I noticed when I did that is that the bag does not sit upright when it’s not hanging across your body; it kind of wobbles on the straps.
+This is really not a big deal at all since you’re wearing it as a crossbody.

 It does look really nice with the straps on the side like that, so I think it just comes down to personal preference.
 If you’re interested in making the bag, hop on over and read her post, I think you’ll find her sewing tips very helpful!

 The next bag I wanted to show you was made by Louise of Sew Sofia

 Louise stitched up the bag in some of the fabrics from the first Wonderland fabric line.
 She made a few minor changes, too; she made the crossbody strap on the back removable.
 Which I think is a great idea, that way, if you ever wanted to use the bag as a cosmetic bag instead of a crossbody bag, you could easily make a new strap.

 I’m also totally in love with the rose gold hardware she chose for her bag.
 Now I need to figure out where to pick some up stateside.

 Louise lives in the UK and has an amazing Etsy shop where she sells handmade bags – Click here to check it out!

 Okay, now onto that Mickey Mouse inspired bag.